tuandung222/convert-asr-encdec-to-ctc/TRAINING_EVALUATION.md

 2. **Reasonable accuracy**: 41% WER on Vietnamese speech
 3. **Reduced complexity**: Smaller model footprint and simpler architecture
 4. **Deployment efficiency**: Suitable for CPU deployment with low memory requirements
+5. **ONNX optimization**: Further 3-4x speedup with INT8 quantization on CPU

 This approach demonstrates that CTC-based models can offer an excellent trade-off between performance and efficiency for ASR tasks, particularly in resource-constrained environments.